Etching: Types of metal plates

 Copper is a traditional metal, and is still preferred, for etching, as it bites evenly, holds texture well, and does not distort the color of the ink when wiped.
 Zinc is cheaper than copper, so preferable for beginners, but it does not bite as cleanly as copper does, and it alters some colors of ink.
 Steel is growing in popularity as an etching substrate.
 Increases in the prices of copper and zinc have steered steel to an acceptable alternative.
 The line quality of steel is less fine than copper, but finer than zinc.
 Steel has a natural and rich aquatint.

 The type of metal used for the plate impacts the number of prints the plate will produce.
 The firm pressure of the printing press slowly rubs out the finer details of the image with every pass-through.
 With relatively soft copper, for example, the etching details will begin to wear very quickly, some copper plates show extreme wear after only ten prints.
 Steel, on the other hand, is incredibly durable.
 This wearing out of the image over time is one of the reasons etched prints created early in a numbered series tend to be valued more highly.
 An artist thus takes the total number of prints he or she wishes to produce into account whenever choosing the metal.

 Industrial uses

 Etching is also used in the manufacturing of printed circuit boards and semiconductor devices, and in the preparation of metallic specimens for microscopic observation.

 Prior to 1100 AD, the New World Hohokam culture independently utilized the technique of acid etching in marine shell designs.
 The shells were daubed in pitch and then bathed in acid probably made from fermented cactus juice.

+Metallographic etching

+Metallographic etching is a method of preparing samples of metal for analysis.
+It can be applied after polishing to further reveal microstructural features (such as grain size, distribution of phases, and inclusions), along with other aspects such as prior mechanical deformation or thermal treatments.
+Metal can be etched using chemicals, electrolysis, or heat (thermal etching).